 Cozumel’s Local Cooking Class & Market Tour

-One of my favorite activities to recommend to people is a local cooking class, especially with a tour of the local mercado.
+One of my favorite activities to recommend to people is a local cooking class, especially with a tour of the local municipal market (el mercado).

-I myself have taken cooking classes in a few other cities and countries, too – it’s always a great way to see the local markets with a knowledgable guide.
+I myself have taken cooking classes in a few other cities and countries, too – it’s always a great way to see the local markets with a knowledgeable guide.
 Plus you quickly learn about – and taste! – several customary ingredients and local regional specialties.

 Mayan Ruins at Cozumel’s Famous San Gervasio

 Again, this spans categories, but for curious couples and life-learners, going back in time to see remnants of Cozumel’s rich Mayan history might be the headiest excursion to choose.

 A site of important pilgrimage to the goddess Ixchel of fertility and childbirth, this archaeological park is a great way to learn more about the history of the Mayans, the Mexicans, and humankind.